secureCodeBox/secureCodeBox/docs/user-guide/README.md

 kubectl get ScanCompletionHooks
 ```

-The result should contain a hook for declarative subsequent scans.
+The result should contain a hook for cascading scans.

 ```bash
 NAME              TYPE       IMAGE